 Fine particles released by smoke from wood stoves, fireplaces, outdoor burning and automobiles are of concern because they can reach deep into the lungs.
 Air pollution can trigger asthma attacks, cause difficulty breathing and make lung and heart problems worse.
-Air pollution is especially harmful to children, people with heart and lung problems and adults over age 65.
+Air pollution is Air Quality Suffers from Stagnant Weather Page 2 especially harmful to children, people with heart and lung problems and adults over age 65.